hfahrudin/fraud-chatbot/README.md

 ### Metrics

 -   **SQL Evaluation:** Measures the accuracy of generated SQL queries against expected queries.
-Queries are robustly normalized using `sqlparse` for a less rigid comparison, ignoring differences in case, whitespace, aliases (`AS` clauses), and semicolons.
+Queries are robustly normalized using `sqlparse` for a less rigid comparison, ignoring differences in case, whitespace, aliases (`AS` clauses), and semicolon.
 -   **RAG Evaluation:** Uses the ROUGE-L F1 score to measure the lexical similarity between the generated RAG answers and the expected ground truth responses.
 A higher ROUGE-L F1 score indicates better similarity.

 ## Logging